President

 Stan Reed

-Stan Reed, TAAE’s Executive Director, built ebooks for the Iphone and kindle for three years before joining Association & Society Management, Inc. (ASMI)--TAAE’s association management company--in 2012.
+Stan Reed, TAAE’s Executive Director, built Ebooks for the Iphone and kindle for three years before joining Association & Society Management, Inc. (ASMI)--TAAE’s association management company--in 2012.
 Assuming his duties as IT for TAAE in 2012.
 Stan Created forms, Graphics while also maintaining and running the Database system and website.
-Stan took over as Executive Director in 2018 and now manages TAAE while also managing two other Associations with his company AWM (Association Website Management).
+Stan took over as Executive Director in 2018 and now manages TAAE while also managing three other Associations with his company AWM (Association Website Management).